Joint Base Andrews: Facilities for residents

 The U.S. Postal Service operates the Andrews AFB Post Office.

 Joint Base Andrews CDP is served by the Prince George's County Public Schools (PGCPS).
 Residents of the CDP are zoned to Francis T. Evans Elementary School, Stephen Decatur Middle School, and Dr. Henry A Wise Jr. High School.

 Evans Elementary, within the CDP, has a Clinton postal address and opened in 1968.
+The school is by Virginia Gate.
 Its namesake is Captain Francis T. Evans, who died when his plane crashed in Prince George's County; according to the school's website, it is believed that he did not bail out since he did not want his aircraft to hit Forestville Elementary School.

 There is also a charter school, Imagine Andrews Public Charter School (IAPCS), which opened in 2010.
 Imagine Schools operates Imagine Andrews, which is a joint venture between it, PGCPS, and Joint Base Andrews.
 The school reserves 65% of its enrollment spaces for children of military families.